-A film promoting more water flows for the Moorabool River will have its world premiere in Ballarat at the end of June.
-There will be another launch in Geelong during early July.
+A film promoting more water flows for the Moorabool River will have its world premiere in Ballarat on Saturday 26th June.
+There will be another launch in Geelong on Saturday the 3rd of July.

 “the River Moorabool” was made by People for A Living Moorabool (PALM) and Sheoaks Films.
 It features local landowners, scientists, and healthy river advocates, as well a spectacular and wide-ranging views of the Moorabool river valley and catchment.